fourdollars/jenkins-resource/README.md

 #### check step params

- * skip: Don't check the result to skip the builds without result.
+ * skip: Don't check the result and the duration to skip the builds without the result or the duration.

 #### get step params